gabrieldansereau/ms_downscaling_metawebs/README.md

 each ecoregion (right), highlighting the variability within the ecoregions.](figures/ecoregion_LCBD_4panels.png){#fig:ecoregion_lcbd}

+Comparing the distribution of dominant network motifs revealed additional areas of variation in network structure ([@Fig:motifs]).
+NDTI displayed a latitudinal gradient between the trophic motifs.
+Northern ecoregions showed positive NDTI values and high dominance of S1 (tri-trophic chains) expected counts compared to S2 (omnivory) but ecoregions along the south border showed a reduced dominance ([@Fig:motifs]A).
+Ecoregions near the Ontario Peninsula and Saint-Lawrence Valley showed values close to zero, indicating a balance between two motifs, while Central New Brunswick had slighty negative values, indicating a low dominance of S2.
+In comparison, NDCI values showed an evenly high dominance of S5 (apparent competition) over S4 (exploitative competition) across all ecoregions ([@Fig:motifs]B).
+Meanwhile, within-ecoregion variance displayed a different spatial distribution from the median values.
+NDTI interquantile ranges spanned a wide range of values and were higher both in the north and in the south (although not in the ecoregions with higher NDTI median values) ([@Fig:motifs]C).
+On the other hand, NDCI interquantile ranges showed lower within-ecoregion variance in most ecoregions except in the northernmost one (Canadian High Arctic tundra), which has a notably higher value­ ([@Fig:motifs]D).
+Although this higher variance does not reflect in the NDCI median values, it does appear when looking at the site-level, where this ecoregion is the only one with patches with high positive NDCI values (indicating a dominance of S4) surrounded by highly negative values (indicating a dominance of S5) as in other ecoregions (Fig. S6B).

 ![Comparison of the dominant ecological motifs across ecoregions.
 A) Normalized Difference Index (NDTI) comparing the trophic motifs S1 (tri-trophic food